Key Aspects to Consider Before Strategizing Cloud Computing During the Pandemic

 Lock-in would be another possibility if you jumped on a specific public cloud without conducting due diligence.
 Evaluate the adaptability of your cloud computing epidemic plan and decide if you need to take additional steps to wean your company from vendor dependence.
 Your workloads and configurations will determine the optimal strategy.
 For instance, using a multi-cloud infrastructure for storage may help mitigate the risk of lock-in.

-Regardless of the method you use, the key is to this is to be able to relocate workloads as your needs shift.
+Regardless of your method, the key to this is to be able to relocate workloads as your needs shift.

 strategies in cloud computing - CSE

-For the time being, it is difficult to predict whether the pandemic will stop or how long IT teams would have to work in the dark.
+For now, it is difficult to predict whether the pandemic will stop or how long IT teams will have to work in the dark.

-Consider the following questions now to ensure that the new cloud plans are compatible with your post-pandemic objectives.
-If you expect to use the cloud extensively only temporarily, optimizing any cloud workloads can be unnecessary or ineffective.
+Consider the following questions to ensure that the new cloud plans are compatible with your post-pandemic objectives.
+Optimizing any cloud workloads can be unnecessary or ineffective if you expect to use the cloud extensively only temporarily.
 This is particularly true if collaborating with several cloud providers and resources is needed to adopt and consume cloud computing strategies.
-If the cloud is just a temporary option for you, simplifying the operations as you deal with the pandemic can be a smarter strategy than investing heavily in technology.
+If the cloud is just a temporary option for you, simplifying the operations as you deal with the pandemic can be a more innovative strategy than investing heavily in technology.

 Share This Post